adityav31121999/MonoNN/README.md

 ## Project Structure

+- `src/operators.hpp` is provided to have C++, CUDA and OpenCL support.
+  - Hyperparameters such as learning rate, decay rate and regularisation parameters are provided.
+  - `OpenCL` context function is declared alongwith error support.
+  - `Cuda` kernel declarations are provided.
+  - `C++` operations and functions are declared here too.
 - The core logic is planned within the `src` directory.
-The implementation defines two main classes in `src/mnn.hpp`:
+The implementation defines two main classes in `src/mnn.hpp` and `src/mnn2.hpp`:
   - **`mnn`**: A class designed to represent a Monomial Neural Network for 1-dimensional input and output data (vectors).
   - **`mnn2d`**: A class designed to represent a Monomial Neural Network for 2-dimensional input and output data (matrices/images).
   - Headers for loss, activations and class definitions are provided separately.